djmenig/my.blog/README.md

 # my.blog
-Capstone Project - Create a Blog web application - For Udemy, Angela Yu's - The Complete 2024 Web Development Bootcamp.
+Capstone Project - Create a Blog web application

+Created for the Udemy course: The Complete 2024 Web Development Bootcamp by Angela Yu.